marlam/bino/doc/bino-manual.md

 - `--vr-screen` *screen*

-  Set VR screen geometry, either as a comma-separated list of nine values representing three 3D coordinates that define a planar screen (bottom left, bottom right, top left) or as a name of an OBJ file that contains the screen geometry with texture coordinates.
+  Set VR screen geometry, either as the special values 'united' or 'intersected', or as a comma-separated list of nine values representing three 3D coordinates that define a planar screen (bottom left, bottom right, top left), or as a an aspect ratio followed by the name of an OBJ file that contains the screen geometry with texture coordinates (example:
+  '16:9,myscreen.obj').

 - `--capture`